 Faculty members being evaluated will receive a copy of the peer and administrative evaluations for their records along with eventual inclusion in the promotion dossier.
 These evaluations are to be shared with the faculty member by the department head.
 These reviews should be discussed as soon as possible, so that the faculty member has the most time available to make any necessary adjustments to their particular teaching style/approach.

-This policy also applies to lecturers preparing for promotion to senior lecturer (Policy adopted by the EMS Executive Council on 9 February 2016)
+This policy also applies to those on the teaching track (i.e. lecturers, assistant teaching professors, and associate teaching professors) going up for promotion.
+(Policy adopted by the EMS Executive Council on 9 February 2016)

 Best Practices and Recommended Procedure

 The course instructor completes the Instructor Input Form and meets with the reviewer to share that document and to convey additional contextual information about the course prior to a visit from the reviewer.

 The peer reviewer visits the course.
 To facilitate the generation of the letter of evaluation, the reviewer may wish to use the Peer Review Guide for Face-to-Face and Hybrid Courses at Penn State.
 If so, the reviewer will be observing how well the instructor addresses each of the Seven Principles.
 The reviewer will then note the instructor’s strengths and areas for improvement for each Principle in the space provided.
 Additional information and background may be found in the AAAS/NSF 2012 report "Describing and Measuring Undergraduate STEM Teaching Practices."

 The evaluation consists of a letter to the department head summarizing the feedback and comments from the peer review.
 The letter is then shared with the instructor and, as appropriate, added to the Promotion and Tenure dossier.